 Dry lips?
 Add a bit of sugar to your Vaseline to make your own lip scrub.
 Or mix it with sea salt and use the mixture in the shower as a body scrub with moisturizing benefits.

 Keep your razors like new by smoothing a very thin layer of Vaseline onto the blades between uses.
 Make sure they're completely dry first to prevent rust.
+Seriously, it's one of the slickest (literally) uses for vaseline we've ever discovered.
+Praise be.

 This post was originally published at an earlier date and has since been updated.